realnerdc0re/BSc-e1027075/docs/setup/raspberry-setup.md

 # Raspberry Pi Zero W

-The Raspberry Pi Zero W used at the beginning of this thesis was used with DietPi, a lightweight Debian OS for single-board computers.
+The Raspberry Pi Zero W used at the beginning of this thesis runs DietPi, a lightweight Debian OS for single-board computers.

 ## Setup